 I'm Richard Williams but I'm also Dos Rios.
 The reason for that is because Dos Rios is a lot easier to say in Spanish than Richard Williams.

-Back in the day I was an Associate Lecturer at the University of Winchester.
+After working at the newspaper I was an Associate Lecturer at the University of Winchester.
 I taught modules on Design, Publicity and Marketing, Arts Management and Event Promotion on the Performance Management BA (Hons) course and Arts Marketing and Publicity on the Creative Industries Foundation course.
 These modules took the students through marketing plans and concepts, copywriting, print and web design, specialist and non-specialist media, liaising with the press, budgets and event management.
-So yes, I have and I would again.